 This course is designed to provide the theory and operation of most modern Internal Combustion Engines (ICE) such as the four-stroke Otto engine, Gasoline Direct Injection (GDI), Atkinson and Miller cycle engines as well as the Diesel engine.
 During this course, students will learn the major components of the ICE, the four-stroke theory, seals and gaskets, fasteners and fastener repair.
-Students will also study major component theory such as the cylinder block and related components.
+Students will also study major component theory such as the cylinder block and related components as well as the cylinder head and related components.

-AT 111L Engine Repair Lab - 2 Credits
+Engine Repair Lab - 2 Credits